Isahaya Station: Station layout

-The station consists of three side platform and two island platforms serving seven tracks.
+The station consists of three side platforms and two island platforms serving seven tracks.
 Track/platform 0 is a dead-end siding which juts into the platform 1 (the side platform) and is used exclusively by the trains of the Shimabara Railway Line.
 Platform 2 is a second side platform serving track 2 while tracks 3 and 4 are served by the island platform.
 Platform 11 and 12 are for the Nishi Kyushu Shinkansen and they have two side platforms.
 Since 18 June 2016, Isahaya has operated out of a temporary station building while the construction of a new station building is in progress.
 The temporary building houses a JR Kyushu ticket counter with a (Midori no Madoguchi) facility as well as a Shimabara Railway ticket window.
 From the station building there is direct access to platform 0 while access to the other platforms is by means of an underpass which is served by steps and elevators.